WinVector/replyr/README.md

  #  5 5 7 0.7142857
 ```

-`replyr::let` makes construction of abstract functions over `dplyr` controlled data much easier.
+`wrapr::let` makes construction of abstract functions over `dplyr` controlled data much easier.
 It is designed for the case where the "`expr`" block is large sequence of statements and pipelines.

 Note that `base::substitute` is not powerful enough to remap both names and values without some helper notation (see [here](http://stackoverflow.com/questions/22005419/dplyr-without-hard-coding-the-variable-names) for an using substitute.
 What we mean by this is show below: